 Your hair loss should subside once you and your doctor find a treatment plan that works for you.

 3. Telogen Effluvium:

-There are multiple and often compounding reasons for telogen effluvium, so this section is broken into the primary causes of telogen effluvium, but remember they often overlap.
+There are multiple and often compounding reasons for telogen effluvium (TE), so this section is broken into the primary causes of telogen effluvium, but remember they often overlap.